Individual Representation in Approval-Based Committee Voting: Common ABC Rules do not Guarantee -IR for VI Preferences

-The two examples below show that many known voting rules are not guaranteed to return a committee that is $(2,4)$-IR for VI preferences. \begin{example} Consider the following profile with $n=28$ voters and assume $k=14$:
+The two examples below show that many common ABC rules are not guaranteed to return a committee that provides $(2,4)$-IR for VI preferences. \begin{example} Consider the following profile with $n=28$ voters and let $k=14$: